MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 On this page, you can use the cards and graphs to understand:

-- Of total store visitors (assuming the store has been configured to capture footfall at store entry), *how many people passed by the display?*
+- Of total store visitors (assuming the store has been configured to capture store entries), *how many people passed by the display?*

 - Of display passersby, *how many people visited the display?*